ctmrbio/dockerfiles/README.md

 - `-u <userid>:<groupid>`: Set user id  and group id to run as inside the container.
 Commands often show `-u $(id -u):$(id -g)`, which will call `id` to automatically get your user and group id.
 Note that the group id might be incorrect if working in a shared folder.
-For work in our shared folders, set the group ID to `1314` (the group id for `ctmrbioinfo`).
+For work in our shared CTMR folders, set the group ID to `1314` (the group id for `ctmrbioinfo`). **NOTE:** This is not how to set user and group ID when running RStudio in the ctmrbio/rstudio container!
+See details below.
 - `-p <host_port>:<container_port>`: Connect a port on the host (e.g. CTMR-NAS) to a port in the container.
 Often used for connecting to web services inside a container, such as RStudio or Pavian.
 The `<host_port`> can be exchanged for